chrisBioInf/svhip_Dev/README.md

 ## Introduction

 Svhip is a software developed in Python for the automatic retraining of the RNAz 2.0 SVM-Classifier, a bioinformatics tool for the de novo discovery of non-coding RNA in whole genome screens.
 It processes Clustal-Alignments or raw FASTA files and returns a list of feature tuples, that can either be used to recalibrate or test the RNAz software or train a completely independent classifier.
-Working examples for the latter are included in the repository (https://github.com/chrisBioInf/svhip_Dev), provided is a Random Forests, a Logistic Regression classifier and others.
+Working examples for the latter are included in the repository (https://github.com/chrisBioInf/svhip_Dev), provided is a Random Forest, a Logistic Regression classifier and others.
 The RNAz classification software can be downloaded here: https://www.tbi.univie.ac.at/software/RNAz/#download.

 The basic Svhip-workflow looks something like this: